 The really great thing about this lamp is that it has a nice and heavy metal base.
 It’s perfect for stability and taking a couple of coats of Rust-Oleum spray paint.

 After the paint was dry, I removed the solar lamp from its base and glued it to the top of the lamp.
 Then it was time to head to the yard.

 The walkway from our driveway to the front door has no landscaping, so I decided a nice little bed of flowers and decor at the beginning would be perfect.
 I got to work digging out the sod…

 then added the upcycled solar lamp and some plants that I had either picked up on clearance or propagated from our garden before we moved last spring.
-I’m so happy with how well my little $1 rescued Guara is doing!
-I love the bright delicate blooms and wispy stems.
+I’m so happy with how well my little $1 Gaura is doing!
+I love the bring delicate blooms and wispy stems.

 I also added one of my favorites – Angelonia – another clearance plant from Lowe’s, a couple of Mexican Heather plants, a balloon plant, an English daisy, and finished with a ground cover of Sedum – which will have the entire bed quickly covered.

-One day I may tackle that fountain project after all, but for now, I’m enjoying a bright and lovely entrance to the front door and that old lamp is now useful again.
+One day I may tackle that fountain project after all.
+But for now, I’m enjoying a bright and lovely entrance to the front door.

 And that old lamp in now useful again.